JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 ### Optional Presmooth of the data

-We can use Shaprio pre smoothing of the data.
+We can use Shapiro pre smoothing of the data.
 We expanded the domain to allow this to happen, as at the boundary edge the smoother will not have data to work from.
-By making it larger than AMM15 means this edge artifact will remain outside the final AMM15 domain.
+By making it larger than AMM15 means this edge artefact will remain outside the final AMM15 domain.

 see Branch  Mikes_Shapiro_Changes of git@github.com:endaodea/CDFTOOLS_4.0_ISF.git